Healthlane-Technologies/Zango/README.md

-**Zango** is a web application development framework built upon Django, designed to host multiple apps or microservices as tenants on a single monolith under the hood.
+**Zango** is a web application development framework built upon Django, designed to enable rapid development of enterprise ready business applications.

 - Leverage the stengths of Django, an already proven and battle tested web framework